ContextLab/chatify/README.md

 # Background

 This tool was originally created to supplement the [Neuromatch Academy](https://compneuro.neuromatch.io/tutorials/intro.html) materials.
-To reign in costs in this initial version and enable support for the widest audience, we use [the smallest (7B parameter) variant of Meta's Llama 2 model](https://huggingface.co/meta-llama/Llama-2-7b) as the default model.
 A "Chatify-enhanced" version of the Neuromatch computational neuroscience course may be found [here](https://contextlab.github.io/course-content/tutorials/intro.html), and an enhanced version of the deep learning course may be found [here](https://contextlab.github.io/course-content-dl/tutorials/intro.html).

 ## Installing and enabling Chatify